 Investors were whipped up into an absolute frenzy, ahead of the float, in May 2012.
 IT Issues at the NASDAQ, on listing day, as well as a revised-up offer price, saw the stock trade as high as $45 on day one, before sliding into a downtrend until September, hitting a low of $17.55.
-The stock has put on weight, since then but with several hangovers, such as lock up stock, held by employees etc – to give you an idea December 13th will see another 124m shares (5% of the company’s stock) hitting the market.
-The weakness in the share price (currently $27.50) has also prevented a secondary offering – something that could normally be used to offload lock up stock etc.
+The stock has put on weight.
+Since then but with several hangovers.
+Such as lock up stock.
+Held by employees etc – to give you an idea December 13th will see another 124m shares (5% of the company’s stock) hitting the market.
+The weakness is the share price (currently $27.50).
+Has also prevented a secondary offering – something that could normally be used to offload lock up stock etc.

 Then there is the tax bill the company is facing.
 A share buyback is unpalatable – effectively providing a free put option for many staff shareholders.
 And now the BIGGIE – how can the stock justify its stratospheric (not sure what hyperbole comes next – cosmic?) valuation???

 Facebook, is trading at around a 32 x its earnings figure (ie its share price is 32 x earnings) and to give you a relative comparison, Ebay 17x, Google 13x, and Apple 12x.
 In other words, if Apple was trading on FB’s multiple of 32x, it would be well over $1500 per share (currently $585).
 Now we are bullish on Apple – but not quite that much, and let’s face it.
 Apple is outstandingly great at dollarizing its products!!

 So where will FB’s revenue come from to support this lofty valuation?
 While the company has come in with earnings that are, to date, ahead of expectations, where is the big growth?